-Babel: Tower to the Gods is a VR Jenga like game where the player is tasked with removing redundant blocks from towers of blocks.
+Babel: Tower to the Gods is a VR Jenga-like game with Vive support where the player is tasked with removing redundant blocks from towers of blocks.

 Ranked in these QuestionsQuestion Ranking